This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Learning how to manage your time is something that takes practice.
 But time blocking will help you simplify your tasks and give you a plan to get work done.

 Before we get started let’s clarify something.
-Time blocking is the same as time batching is the same thing.
-Just so you are not confused.
+Time blocking is the same as time batching.
+Just so you are not confused some people use them interchangeably.

 So What Is Time Blocking?